Teacher Leader Story

 A Freedom Dream Realized

-Micah and Isaiah's journey began at the Surge Institute, a leadership accelerator dedicated to empowering educators of color.
-During their time at Surge, they collaborated on a visionary project they called their "freedom dream," driven by a shared passion for transforming education.
-Together, they imagined creating a space that was both inclusive and innovative, where all students—especially Black and Brown children—could thrive.This shared vision inspired the founding of Our Sun Montessori School, a place where their dream would become reality.
-As the first Black co-freedom dream leaders to collaborate on a project through Surge, Micah and Isaiah achieved what no others had done before, making their dream a reality in just one year.
-Their commitment to building an educational space rooted in equity and empowerment continues to inspire the future of Our Sun Montessori.
+Micah's dream started at Lincoln University (first Degree granting HBCU) and grew at the Surge Institute, a leadership accelerator dedicated to empowering educators of color.
+During his time at Surge, he collaborated on a visionary project called their "freedom dream," driven by his passion for transforming education.
+He, imagined creating a space that was both gender specific, inclusive, and innovative, where all students—especially Black and Brown children—could thrive.
+This vision inspired the founding of Our Sun Montessori School, a place where the dream would become reality.
+As the first Black co-freedom dream leader to collaborate on a project through Surge, Micah and his partner achieved what no others had done before, making their dream a reality in just one year.
+The commitment to building an educational space continues and is rooted in equity and empowerment continues to inspire the future of Our Sun Montessori.

 Micah's Background